mab253/software-interventions-spring22/assignments/week4.md

  ```
  3. How do we get this function to work?
 We have to connect it to our Twilio phone number.
 We can use a command line (Terminal) tool to do this.
  4. Open Terminal again, and type: `twilio login`.
 Where can you find the Account SID and Auth token info they are asking for?
- 5. After you've logged in, you can type:
+ 5. After you've logged in and created your profile via the Terminal, you can type:
  ```
  twilio phone-numbers:update "+1TWILIONUMBER" --sms-url="https://your-glitch-project.glitch.me/reply-sms"
  ```